-According to the Community Health Survey, high blood pressure and high cholesterol are the most prevalent and third most prevalent household health issues (respectively).
+According to the Community Health Survey, high blood pressure is the most prevalent household health issue, with more than half of respondents noting it (54.9%).
 20

-- Heart disease is Stephen County's leading cause of death, accounting for 317.5 out of 100,000 deaths.
-As a result, the county has a grade of "F" for cardiovascular health.
-14 - Stephens County had the 8th highest rate of death due to heart disease in Oklahoma.
+- Heart disease is Stephen County's leading cause of death, accounting for 238 out of 100,000 deaths.
+As a result, the county has a grade of "F" for cardiovascular health. - Stephens County had the 8th highest rate of death due to heart disease in Oklahoma.
 The state average is 242.1 per 100,000.
-14
+13